stekra/speak/README.md

 # speak [--softly]

-`echo` feel too cold? `cat` too mechanical? `speak` is a little command line program that prints text in a more human cadence.
+`echo` is too cold; `cat` too mechanical. `speak` is a little command line program that prints text in a more human cadence.

 ![](cadence.gif)